 - Difficulty making decisions and concentrating

-Anxiety: Approximately 1 in 3 teens fit criteria for an anxiety disorder before the age of 18.
+Anxiety: Approximately 1 in 3 teens fit the criteria for an anxiety disorder before the age of 18.

 - Unsubstantiated and constant worry